 Day 1 – Look it’s Skyewalker

 The gang set off from Fife in the 1 litre Aygo, Craig in the driving seat and our friends Jen G and Gordon in the back.
-The drive was pretty non descriptive until we reached the road to Glencoe (2 hour 50 mins), wow – this is what tourists see when they visit Scotland!
+The drive was pretty non-descriptive until we reached the road to Glencoe (2 hours 50 mins), wow – this is what tourists see when they visit Scotland!

-We stopped off at Fort William (Glencoe – Fort William 30 minutes) for a wander, which was a little underwhelming but a much required stretch of the legs.
-Our second break stop was more impressive, Kyle of Lochlash (1 hour 45 mins).
+We stopped off at Fort William (Glencoe – Fort William 30 minutes) for a wander, which was a little underwhelming but a much-required stretch of the legs.
+Our second break stop was more impressive, Kyle of Lochalsh (1 hour 45 mins).

 Arriving on the Isle of Skye